Paddington, Queensland

+Paddington is one of Brisbane's most famed suburbs noted for its hilly streets and heritage architecture.
+It has been frequently the subject of artists including William Bustard, Roy Parkinson, and Jon Molvig, as well as contemporary artists and photographers such as William Robinson and Richard Stringer.
+The areas of Given and Latrobe Terraces and Rosalie village is best known for boutique shopping, cafés, galleries, and dining.

 Geography

-Paddington lies in a valley in the foothills of Mount Coot-tha The area is extremely hilly with many peaks and gullies.
+Paddington lies in a valley in the foothills of Mount Coot-tha.
+The area is extremely hilly with many peaks and gullies.
 Most of the retail is located along the ridgetops which contain the main roads of Given Terrace and Latrobe Terrace.
 Given Terrace commences near Suncorp Stadium and rises to the west (colloquially referred to as "lower Paddington").
 At the junction of Latrobe Terrace and Given Terrace, Given Terrace turns south-west downhill towards Rosalie on the left while on the right there is a steep drop to a gully which then rises again to the Red Hill ridge.
 The Latrobe Terrace is colloquially known as "upper Paddington" with the road sticking to the ridgetop with gentle slopes on either side until moving uphill towards the suburb of Bardon.

 The suburb is predominantly residential, on small blocks of land by Queensland standards, with many workers cottages and Queenslander-style homes with corrugated iron roofs.
 Paddington includes the small locality of Rosalie.
 The suburb of Petrie Terrace lies to the east.

 Ithaca Creek, which now largely exists in the suburb of Red Hill, runs down from the Taylor Mountain Range and Paddington originally developed around a series of water holes that ran from the Creek to the Brisbane River.